NCERT Solutions Class 11 English Let Me Not to the Marriage of True Minds – Free PDF Download

 The following two common words are used in a different sense in the poem.
 Guess what they mean

 Bark – A ship.

 1. ‘Constancy’ is the theme of the poem.
 Indicate the words, phrases and images that suggest the theme.

-‘Constancy’ is not only the theme of the poem but is a valuable aspect in each and every relationship.
+‘Constancy’ is not only the theme of the poem but is a valuable aspect of each and every relationship.
 Many phrases in the poem express this important quality.
-A few such expressions are mentioned below –
+A few such expressions are mentioned below:

 1. Love is not love which alters

 2. Love is not love which bends

 4. Never shaken